noloader/cryptopp-autotools/README.md

 Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
 If anyone knows how to add the submodule directly to the Crypto++ directory, then please provide the instructions.

+# Prerequisites

+Before running the Autotools project please ensure you have the following installed:

+1. autoconf
+2. automake
+3. libtool

+Libtool may be "libltdl-dev" on Debian and Ubuntu; and may be "libtool-ltdl" on Fedora.

 # Integration
 The Autotools submodule integrates with the Crypto++ library.
 The submodule removes the library's `GNUmakefile` and `GNUmakefile-cross`.
 In the future we plan to overwrite the library's `config.h` and produce a n installation specific `config.h`.